cran-task-views/ChemPhys/ChemPhys.md

     stellar age for double-lined detached binary systems, adopted from the effective temperature, the metallicity \[Fe/H\], the mass, and the radius of the two stars.
--   The `r pkg("ProFound")` package provides functions to analyze and visualize photometry data.
 -   The [Astrostatistics and Astroinformatics Portal](https://asaip.psu.edu) is an R-centric collection of information regarding statistical analysis in astronomy.